Sooner or Later, Youth, Inexperience Won't Explain Losses

 But that's what a lot of Arkansas fans are feeling right now.

-Sooner or later this team, that has fallen all the way to No. 25 in this week's rankings, is on a roll of not being able to finish games in the second half lately.
+The Razorbacks have fallen all the way to No. 25 in this week's rankings after developing a streak of not being able to finish games in the second half lately.

 Musselman is invoking the inexperience argument.